 - PulseNet.
 Standard Operating Procedure for PulseNet PFGE of Escherichia coli O157:H7, Escherichia coli non-O157 (STEC), Salmonella serotypes, Shigella sonnei and Shigella flexneri.
 2013.

-- Petkau A, Mabon M, Sieffert C, Knox N, Cabral J, Iskander M, Iskander M, Weedmark K, Zaheer R, Katz LS, Nadon C, Reimer A, Taboada E, Beiko RG, Hsiao W, Brinkman F, Graham M, The IRIDA Consortium, Van Domselaar G. SNVPhyl: A Single Nucleotide Variant Phylogenomics pipeline for microbial genomic epidemiology. bioRxiv.
-2016; doi:10.1101/092940
+- Petkau A, Mabon P, Sieffert C, Knox N, Cabral J, Iskander M, Iskander M, Weedmark K, Zaheer R, Katz L, Nadon C, Reimer A, Taboada E, Beiko R, Hsiao W, Brinkman F, Graham M, Van Domselaar G. SNVPhyl: A Single Nucleotide Variant Phylogenomics pipeline for microbial genomic epidemiology.
+M Gen 3(6) 2017; doi:10.1099/mgen.0.000116

 - Bankevich A, Nurk S, Antipov D, Gurevich AA, Dvorkin M, Kulikov AS, Lesin VM, Nikolenko SI, Pham S, Prjibelski AD, Pyshkin AV, Sirotkin AV, Vyahhi N, Tesler G, Alekseyev MA, Pevzner PA.
 SPAdes: a new genome assembly algorithm and its applications to single-cell sequencing.
 J Comput Biol.
 2012 May;19(5):455-77.
 PubMed PMID:22506599.